Woodbrooke Where You Are

 In this study programme, we will explore the spiritual roots of Quaker practices and concerns.
 When we understand the founding vision of early Friends, we can trace how the Quaker way has changed over time and consider our own experiences as Quakers today.

 What is Quaker spirituality all about and how does it speak to us today?
 What is distinctive about Quaker faith and its practices?
-In our day together we will explore central elements of Quaker spirituality.
+In our time together we will explore central elements of Quaker spirituality.

 The Loving Earth Project aims to help people to engage with issues around climate change without being overwhelmed.
 It uses a creative approach to learning and reflecting on specific issues and helping us take action to care for what we love and to be good ancestors.